 Market Research: You can start by knowing what your existing competitors are up to, and how their customers feel about them.
 What things do their customers absolutely love about their solution?
 What customer expectations are they failing to meet?

 Example: Colgate Palmolive had a monopoly back in the 1990s for electric brushes.
 But they lost their grip on the market.
-They realised they had to compete hard.
 Their market research led to the discovery that their target customers were below 20 who were looking for a better fitting toothbrush.
 That, in turn, led to the solution that took their “Acti-Brush” from number four back to number one.

 2. Ideate: Stepping into the Customer’s Shoe

 At this stage, you need to gather your team for a brainstorming session.
 Start with educating your team to make them ideate from a customer’s perspective.
 The main focus should be to get to the one-in-a-million idea through collaborative efforts.

 Look into the following tactics that can help build a positive and interactive ideation session.

 - Let Everyone Have a Voice: Giving an opportunity to everyone to speak up and come up with ideas is the best way to rediscover and innovate.
 This makes everybody on your team feel included and important, which, in turn, is likely to lead to productive and innovative human-centered design thinking.

 - The Art of Gallery Walking: This is where you put everything that you have (customer expectations, competitors’ approach, challenges, questions, solutions) on the post-its and stick it on a wall.
 Let your team walk around the room at their own pace, contemplate through the information, and absorb the needful insights in order to come up with innovative ideas.